 Northumberland: Romans to Victorians (Visitors’ Historic Britain)

 Northumberland has more medieval remains than any other county.
 It has Hadrian’s Wall.
 Abbeys.
 More than 70 Castles.
 Including one many know better as Hogwarts.
 It has heroes of Victorian Britain – Grace Darling, Lord Armstrong, whose house at Cragside was the first in the world to be powered by hydroelectricity.
 In short, Northumberland has a whole lot of history and this book condenses it into a fabulous read.
-Buy Now on Kindle
+Buy Northumberland from the Romans to the Victorians Book Now on Kindle

 The Northumbrians: North-East England and Its People: A New History